Central England Co-operative

 About Central England Co-operative

 Central England Co-operative is a successful, independent, community-based co-operative business owned and controlled by its members.
-Our family of businesses includes food stores and petrol filling stations, funeral homes, florists, travel shops, optical sites and investment properties.
+Our family of businesses includes food stores and petrol filling stations, funeral homes, florists and investment properties.

 Our use of personal data is different in each business.
 Please see the relevant sections below for more information.